sheafui/components/posts/create-reusable-blade-component-work-with-alpine-or-livewire-out-of-the-box.md

 </div>
 ```

-**The challenge:** How do you make the same Blade component work with both, maintain two-way reactivity, and not create a mess of conditional logic?
+**The challenge:** How do you make the same Blade component work with both frameworks?
+These directives (`x-model` and `wire:model`) are intended for specific HTML tags, not custom components.
+How do you maintain two-way reactivity without creating a mess of conditional logic?

-## The Architecture - Three Layers
+## The Architecture: Three Layers

-Our solution has three layers that work together:
+Our solution has three layers that work together.
+This is the foundation you need to build any reactive Blade component:

 ### Layer 1: The Blade Component (Public API)
 This is what users interact with.
 It detects which binding method they're using and passes the right data to JavaScript.